RFOF-NETWORK/rfof-network.org/README.md

 # Contact and More Information
 For more information and to become part of our movement, please visit our website or follow us on our social networks.

+# Comprehensive Structure for Your RFOF Blockchain Project
+This structure integrates various components such as Smart Contracts, API, Frontend, Utility Functions, and Configurations.
+I will provide the basic codes and files to complete the structure.

+# 1. Smart Contracts
+Here are simple smart contracts for the tokens:

 # rfof-network.github.io
 github.io
 ### Projektstruktur